 In busy Lisbon we stand waiting for the lift to descend, passing occasional glances and polite smiles at the well dressed cosmopolitan lady, on the brink of exchanging pleasantries.
 As the lift doors creak open painfully slowly the lady sums it up dismissively uttering one word "Alentejano".
 The people of Alentejo are the butt of many a joke in Portugal but there is an admiration and respect for the simplicity and calm of the region.
-Alentejo is the retreat that provides the antidote to modern life.
+Alentejo is the haven that provides the antidote to modern life.

 Take a look at a road map of Portugal.
 To the north and west of the river Tejo (Tagus) the roads are wiggly lines between a large numbers of places.
 Beyond the Tejo - Alentejo - to the south you see straight roads, few roads and hardy any places.
 A tremendous contrast.
 Space to breath.

 The Alentejo population is low and declining - especially to the east of Alentejo.
 Portuguese migrate from the villages to the towns and from the towns to cities beyond Alentejo.
-Virtually the only migration into Alentejo is from Northern Europeans looking to escape their overcrowded countries, either permanently or for sunny holiday retreats.
+Virtually the only migration into Alentejo is from Northern Europeans looking to escape their overcrowded countries, either permanently or for sunny holiday havens.

 The Portuguese migration yields a continual supply of houses and wrecks for Northern Europeans to renovate.
 This change hardly scratches the surface of the character of the place.
 Not too much, not too soon, for we are in the slow country.